How to Clean and Maintain a Bowling Ball

 1. Abralon = A special pad with different grits like sandpaper.

-2. Scuffing pad = A special pad that has different colors for different
+2. Scuffing pad = A special pad that has different colors for different grits.

 3. Wet And Dry Paper = A special sandpaper with different grits.